Plasmoid identification and statistics in two-dimensional Harris sheet and GRMHD simulations: Methods

 \subsection{Harris sheet configuration}

-To show the validity of our methodology for a well-known case, we investigate a relativistic 2D Harris sheet in resistive MHD.
-We have created an implementation that is broadly based on what was prescribed for the Geospace Environmental Modeling (GEM) challenge (\citealt{birn01,birnhesse01}, also in \citealt{goedbloed10}).
+To validate the methodology for a well-known case, we investigate a relativistic 2D Harris sheet in resistive MHD.
+The implementation is broadly based on what was prescribed for the Geospace Environmental Modeling (GEM) challenge (\citealt{birn01,birnhesse01}, also in \citealt{goedbloed10}).
 We start with a (wide) rectangular box with periodic boundary conditions on all sides and initialize two sheets of matter on top of an uniform background density that is scaled with $\rho_0$;

 where $L_x$, $L_y$, $f_\textrm{bg}$, and $\delta$ are the box half-size in $\hat{x}$ and $\hat{y}$, the background factor, and the layer half-thickness, respectively.
 The initial values that were used for these parameters (and others) are denoted in Table \ref{tab:harris}.